 It is well known that rapid responses to respiratory stimuli, such as disturbances in O2 and CO2 tension, are mediated by peripheral chemoreceptors, and it has been widely argued that the most important role in peripheral chemoreception is played by the carotid body (Prabhakar and Peng 2004).
-Several studies in humans support the role of peripheral chemoreception in the regulation of breathing during exercise (Griffiths et al. 1980, Oren et al. 1982, Wasserman et al. 1975, Whipp and Wasserman 1980).
+Several studies in humans support the role of peripheral chemoreception in the regulation of breathing during exercise (Wasserman et al. 1975, Griffiths et al. 1980, Whipp and Wasserman 1980, Oren et al. 1982).
 The involvement of peripheral chemoreceptors was suggested in early studies in which the effects of a sudden load of hypercapnic venous blood on ventilation (VE) were examined by using circulatory occlusion.
 In those studies, a time lag between arrival of the hypercapnic blood at the lungs and onset of the ventilatory response was observed and it was concluded that VE is not mediated by assumed rapidly responding chemoreceptors located in the pulmonary system but rather by peripheral and medullary chemoreceptors (Hildebrandt et al. 1979, Stanley et al. 1987).
-These chemoreceptors are stimulated by arterial potassium (K^+) (Paterson 1992), circulating catecholamine (Prabhakar and Peng 2004), lactic acid and arterial carbon dioxide pressure (PaCO2) (Band et al. 1980, Cross et al. 1979).
-During recovery from exercise, the levels of catecholamine and K+ rapidly recover to the rest values (Clement et al. 1996); however, lactic acid in the blood persists for a long time and stimulates peripheral chemoreceptors (Clement et al. 1992, Knuttgen et al. 1972).
-To eliminate the influence of lactic acid on VE, we planned a short impulse-like exercise (10 sec) that does not cause an increase in H+ and provides a condition in which only the effect of PaCO2 on VE during recovery from exercise can be examined.
-Despite previous studies in which circulatory occlusion was used to create hypercaphic venous blood, short impulse-like exercise produced an increase in the level of PaCO2 during recovery in the present study.
+These chemoreceptors are stimulated by arterial potassium (K+) (Paterson 1992), circulating catecholamine (Prabhakar and Peng 2004), lactic acid and arterial carbon dioxide pressure (PaCO2) (Cross et al. 1979, Band et al. 1980). recovery from exercise, the levels catecholamine and K+ rapidly recover to the rest values (Clement et al. 1996); however, lactic acid in the blood persists for a long time and stimulates peripheral chemoreceptors (Knuttgen et al. 1972, Clement et al.